 The router configuration page differs across different manufacturers.
 However, the option to open or block a set of ports should be present on all.
 You should look for “port forwarding” to block unauthorized access requests in a way that you do not block your important Internet connections.
 The following is a list of ports you need to keep open.
 If on Windows, you need not worry as it takes care of the port restrictions.

 - PORT NUMBER 80 allows for Internet Access (HTTP)

 - Port Number 443 allows for Secure Internet Access (HTTPS)

 - Port Number 25 is the port through which you can access emails (SMTP)

 Keeping open the above ports is sufficient for normal browsing and email work.
 Additional ports may be required depending upon your special software needs.
 In those cases, the software itself will take care of opening the required port.

 TIP: Port 80 is the one that can provide problems.
 To know if you have a properly configured router, visit grc.com and run the ShieldsUP test.
 This test checks if your router responds or ignores UPnP (Universal Plug and Play Devices) requests to access your network.
 The result should be ‘ignore’.
 If you see negative results, that is, if your router ‘responds’ to any such requests, you may want to take the help of someone having good knowledge of routers to configure it better.
 Or, you can add an additional software firewall.
 TheWindowsClub also has a good article on the difference between hardware and software firewalls.

 This explains how to configure and set up a router firewall – and what ports to keep in mind, should you go for advanced configurations.
-If you have any questions or doubts or even tips, please share it with us using the comments section.
+If you have any questions or doubts or even tips, please share them with us using the comments section.
 Go here to read how to manage the Windows Firewall.